 Why is there an AVO and criminal charges?

-AVOs are different to police charges but sometimes they arise from the same incident; for example, in a fight between a couple, the police might charge someone with assault as well as issuing an AVO to protect the victim.
+AVOs are different from police charges, but sometimes they arise from the same incident; for example, in a fight between a couple, the police might charge someone with assault and issue an AVO to protect the victim.

 What orders can be made?

-- assaulting, threating, stalking, harassing or intimidating the Protected Person,
+- assaulting, threatening, stalking, harassing or intimidating the Protected Person,

 - intentionally or recklessly destroying or damaging the Protected Person’s property, or